List of Persona 5 characters: Later members

 Sophia, who assumes the codename "Sophie", is a character introduced in Persona 5 Strikers.
 Joker first finds her in a box in an underground section of the Shibuya Jail after he first enters the Shibuya Jail via EMMA, a virtual assistant app, by accident.
-She introduces herself as an Artificial Intelligence who has lost her memories except for her name and reason for existence, "to be humanity's companion".
+She introduces herself as an Artificial Intelligence who has lost her memories, except for her name and her reason for existence: "to be humanity's companion".
 In the real world, she assists the Phantom Thieves as a virtual assistant, such as navigation.
-Throughout their adventure, she learns more about human emotions and began forming a bond with Joker and the rest of the Phantom Thieves.
-She is later revealed to be EMMA's prototype and was given her first command to be a good friend of all humans by her creator, Kuon Ichinose.
+Throughout their adventure, she learns more about human emotions and begins forming a bond with Joker and the rest of the Phantom Thieves.
+She is later revealed to be EMMA's prototype and was given her first command by her creator, Kuon Ichinose: to be a good friend to all humans.
 However, she was deemed a failure.
 Ichinose then forces a command on her to betray the Phantom Thieves, but she resists the commands after recalling her memories with the Phantom Thieves and awakens her own Persona to fight back.
 After she and the Phantom Thieves defeat Demiurge and EMMA ceases to exist, she decides to accompany Ichinose on her journey and parts ways with the Phantom Thieves.

 Sophia originally fought with the Persona-like entity Pithos, which later evolves into a full Persona called Pandora.
 Sophia represents the Hope Arcana.
 In battle, she fights using yo-yos and blasters.
 Outside of Jails, she resides in Joker's smartphone, since she does not have a physical body.